Czech Republic

 • Wood

-Authorized Proxy
+Authorized representative

 Reporting Deadline

-Who Must Register for EPR?
+Who Must Register for EEE EPR in Czech Republic ?

 Producers, importers, and distributors of Electrical and Electronic Equipment (EEE) in the Czech Republic must comply with Extended Producer Responsibility (EPR) regulations.
 This includes: